elibroftw/blog.elijahlopez.ca/content/posts/pierre-poilievre-policies.md

 In conclusion, I myself had not thought of this policy and it's great Poilievre came up with something new that can be summarized as bullying (my words not his) or incentivize cities into submission rather than trying to impede their municipal rights.
 This is a heck of a lot more practical than simply stating "we will increase construction permit approvals."
 The policies I had come up with to address housing affordability can be found [here](/posts/canada/#housing-affordability).

+## Axing the Carbon Tax

+Consumer carbon tax was axed on April 1st, 2025.

+Pierre Poilievre has promised to axe the carbon tax without replacing it.

 ## Repealing Bill C-69, the Anti-Road Bill

 C-69, the Impact Assessment Act was ruled unconstitutional by the Supreme Court 4 years after it was passed!
 Only the Cedar LNG project has passed the IAA (in record time, and no doubt because of using BC as a substitute).